ETS-ReactNative2/react-nodegui-projects/README.md

 ### Capabilities
-- Fast and Performant CPU native desktop apps made with React.
+- Fast and Performant native desktop apps made with React.
-- Alternatives like Electron are slower and have a higher cost performance-wise in comparison.
+- Alternatives like Electron are much slower and have a higher memory cost in comparison.
 - Able to use the NPM library to build native desktop apps.

 ### Limitations